 ReActiv8 is not suitable for every patient with chronic low back pain.
 When selecting candidates for ReActiv8, consider the following:

-- Moderate to severe chronic low back pain and disability despite medical management and attempting physical therapy. - Predominantly mechanical low back pain caused by multifidus muscle dysfunction as evidenced by imaging and associated physiological presentation. - Ability to operate the system.
+- Chronic low back pain despite medical management and attempting at least one course of physical therapy. - Able to operate the system.

 The safety and effectiveness of the ReActiv8 system has not been established for: